 And, I’m pretty sure lastly, my morning alarm goes off.

 So, 7:20.
 I take the same caffeine pill as always and sleepily breeze through my morning checklists as it kicks in.
 Wash up, same clothes as always.
 One mile walk.
 Wave to the same group of retirees and dogs as usual.
 An hour of notebook drafting.
 My daily housewife routine.
 Brunch, toast as almost always, at 9:30.
 Create stability where you can, y’know.
 And my autism loves routine.

-Still, my mind finds time to come back to the dream, writing about it, pondering sources—a visit at my mom’s house yesterday, rife with family pictures of those long gone, or maybe a recent pre Halloween Goosebumps story rewatch that featured decay—and putting on one of my Mental Health Mood songs—
+Still, my mind finds time to come back to the dream, writing about it, pondering sources—a visit at my mom’s house yesterday, rife with family pictures of those long gone, or maybe a recent pre Halloween Goosebumps story rewatch that featured decay—and putting on one of my favorite songs for one of those days—